bjlkeng/bjlkeng.github.io/source/posts/a-note-on-using-log-likelihood-for-generative-models.rst

 or normal distribution) to model discrete image data (e.g. 8-bit RGB values).
 It seems like it might be something obvious such as setting the loss as the average log-likelihood of the continuous density and that's *almost* the whole story.
-It just skips over so many (interesting) and non-obvious things that you would never know if you didn't bother to look.
+But leaving it at that skips over so many (interesting) and non-obvious things that you would never know if you didn't bother to look.
 I'm a curious fellow so come with me and let's take a look!

 ..
 TEASER_END